Category: Objective Test

 Skills: The accurate keeping of financial records is a vital ongoing activity in all types of businesses.
 This event provides recognition for FBLA members who have demonstrated an understanding of and skill in accounting principles and procedures as applied to sole proprietorships, partnerships, and corporations.

-It is recommended that the participant have completed at least one year of high school accountin instruction or its equivalent.
+ELIGIBILITY: It is recommended that the participant have completed at least one year of high school accounting instruction or its equivalent.